AMERICAN RHODODENDRON SOCIETY

 4.2.3 They may only perform duties and acts permitted by the Oregon Statutes pertaining to corporate officers and directors, and not-for-profit corporations, and the Society's articles of incorporation and its bylaws and policies.

-4.2.4.1 Upon written request of any three (3) members of the Board to the Executive Director, an action for removal from office shall be brought to the next regular meeting for its deliberation and decision.
+4.2.4.1 Upon written request of any three (3) members of the Board to the Office Administrator, an action for removal from office shall be brought to the next regular meeting for its deliberation and decision.

 4.2.4.2 The Board of Directors may remove any officer at any time, with or without cause.